 Fashion a Functional Kitchen

 Coming from the French countryside, it's no surprise that this style prioritizes a highly functional heart of the home for cooking.
 While this kitchen is stunning (without a doubt), it's also designed to be used—with plenty of prep space, a scene-stealing stove, and unvarnished wood textures that speak to utilitarian country roots.
 Purposeful task lighting and an extra-wide sink complete the look—and make it easy to prep dinner for a crowd.
 Just add table wine.

 Incorporate Calming Neutrals

 The sight of crisp white sheets drying on a country line is iconic for a reason.
-Sun-bleached whites and country creams are a smart palette for bed and bath, because they're both clean and comfortable.
+Sun-bleached whites and country creams are a smart palette for bed and bath because they're both clean and comfortable.
 Mix in a few warm wood tones in the form of antiques and accessories to add an inviting air.

-Create With Comfort In Mind
+Create with Comfort in Mind

 One of our favorite things about this style is that, while it incorporates elements of formality, it's never overly fussy.
 Soft, upholstered pieces mingle with straight-back wooden chairs; antique furniture is simple in style and meant to be used; elaborate wall trims are highlighted, but not held in an overly precious regard.
 Design your French country abode with comfort in mind, thinking about soft-to-touch textiles and hard-wearing finishes that will only get better with age.
-(Remember—a few spots of chipped paint only adds to the overall appeal.)
+(Remember—a few spots of chipped paint only add to the overall appeal.)